V3RS/link-lens/README.md

 | React + Vite | Fast development experience with modern React tooling |
 | Tailwind CSS | Utility-first CSS for rapid, consistent UI development |

-I picked a lot of technologies based on familiarity so I could give this project my best effort, while still balancing modern, practical choices.
+I chose this stack based on both familiarity and practicality so I could give the project my best effort within the timebox.
+While the prompt suggested several backend frameworks, Jeff also encouraged me to lean on technologies I’m most comfortable with.
+That guidance helped me strike a balance between moving quickly with tools I know well and making thoughtful, modern choices that align with production-ready practices.

 ### Key Technology Tradeoffs